 - choosing between blocks at the same height.
 If two different blocks are mined and announced at almost the same time, it results in a one block fork, with either blocks admissible under the longest valid chain policy.
-Miners then have to decide which block to extend.
+Miners then have to decide which block to extend (by adding its id to their current block candidate header).
 The default behavior is to build on top of the block that they heard about first. - when to announce new blocks.
 When a new block is mined, miners have to decide when to announce this block to the Bitcoin network.
 The default behavior is to announce it immediately, but they can choose to wait some time before announcing it.
 This behaviour is referred as selfish mining in [2]